Check Compensation

 Which European budget airlines are actually the cheapest?

-Wizz Air and Vueling are the most cost-effective of the carriers in our study that claim to be budget or low-cost European airlines.
-But other affordable airlines are available, too, like Aegean and TAP; they just don’t consider themselves budget airlines.
+Wizz Air, Norwegian, and Vueling are the most cost-effective of the carriers in our study that claim to be budget or low-cost European airlines.
+But other affordable airlines are available, too, like TAP and SAS; they just don’t consider themselves budget airlines.

 Which European airline is the most expensive?